Go ahead, steal this model. (Seriously.)

 Journalism isn’t the only industry where there’s a need for mentorship, and women aren’t the only people looking for mentors.
 Similar mentorship projects could (and should!) be created for underrepresented groups in other industries, communities, and workplaces.

-I view this as an open-source project — you’re welcome to copy what you like and modify what you want.
-I’ve written a step-by-step process for how this site was originally created, including time and cost required, along with other helpful tips.
+This is an open-source project — you’re welcome to copy what you like and modify what you want.
+We’ve written a step-by-step process below explaining how this site was originally created, including time and cost required, along with other helpful tips.

-All I ask is that if you create your own mentor project based on this model, please let me know!
-I love seeing your successes and sharing them with our audience.
+All we ask is that if you create your own mentor project based on this model, please let us know!
+We love seeing your successes and sharing them with our audience.